DaJonT/Stigs/README.md

+Automated detection and remediation of insecure configurations in Linux environments.

+Enhanced system security by streamlining the enforcement of critical STIG requirements, reducing manual efforts, and ensuring adherence to DoD security policies.

 Usage: ./checkrsh
 The script utilizes the dpkg command to view installed packages and uses grep to search for the presence of the rsh-server package.
 If the rsh-server package is found, the script notifies the user, indicates non-compliance, and provides the option to uninstall the rsh-server package.
 If the package is not found, the script informs the user that rsh-server is not installed.